-Step 1 Review your funding needs.
-Look at your cash flow.
-How much can you afford to repay per week or per day?
+Step 1: Review your business funding needs and cash flow.
+How much more can your business afford to repay per day and per week?

-Step 2 Apply a funder with the best products matching your businesses’ needs, credit and time in business.
+Step 3: Select the funders with the products that best match your businesses needs as well as credit and time in business.

-Step 4 Funds are deposited into your business checking account.
+Step 6: Complete the transaction and receive funds into your business checking account.

 Are you looking for a second position merchant cash advance?

 What is a second position mca merchant cash advance?

 A second position mca merchant cash advance is when a business takes out a cash advance while having one advance they are already paying on.
 In doing so the business will have a second cash advance that his considered to be behind the first advance.
 The business will then be making payments on two cash advances.
 The second merchant cash advance company considers the existing advance payment into their decision to approve a second advance as well as for how much and how long.

 I want a second position merchant cash advance with low rates.
 Do you offer second positions that have longer terms?

 You can be approved for another mca cash advance position and get rate factors as low as 1.19 if your business qualifies.
 If you already have a first position now, you may be able to payoff your existing first position cash advance and have just one advance.